particle-iot/docs/src/content/reference/device-os/firmware.md

 `Serial3`: This channel is optionally available on the P2 and Photon 2 only.
 It optionally supports hardware flow control.
 To use Serial3, add `#include "Serial3/Serial3.h"` near the top of your app's main code file.

-`Serial4:` This channel is optionally available via the Electron and E Series C3(TX) and C2(RX) pins.
+`Serial4:` This channel is optionally available via the Electron and E-Series C3(TX) and C2(RX) pins.
 To use Serial4, add `#include "Serial4/Serial4.h"` near the top of your app's main code file.
 This port is not available on other devices.

-`Serial5:` This channel is optionally available via the Electron and E Series C1(TX) and C0(RX) pins.
+`Serial5:` This channel is optionally available via the Electron and E-Series C1(TX) and C0(RX) pins.
 To use Serial5, add `#include "Serial5/Serial5.h"` near the top of your app's main code file.
 This port is not available on other devices.

-`USBSerial1`: Available on Gen 2 (Photon, P1, Electron, E Series) with Device OS 0.6.0. and later: This channel communicates through the USB port and when connected to a computer, will show up as a second virtual COM port.
+`USBSerial1`: Available on Gen 2 (Photon, P1, Electron, E-Series) with Device OS 0.6.0. and later: This channel communicates through the USB port and when connected to a computer, will show up as a second virtual COM port.
 This channel is disabled by default.

 ---